Routine use cases

 What to do next

-For "How to keep a face yoga session realistic during weekly planning", choose one low-pressure action: repeat the same sequence long enough to learn from it.
-Use the related Orena guide for "How to keep a face yoga session realistic during weekly planning" when you want app support for that action.
-The useful signal for "How to keep a face yoga session realistic during weekly planning" is whether the reader can move from reading to one concrete app workflow with less uncertainty.
+For "Realistic session: weekly planning", choose one low-pressure action: repeat the same sequence long enough to learn from it.
+Use the related Orena guide for "Realistic session: weekly planning" when you want app support for that action.
+The useful signal for "Realistic session: weekly planning" is whether the reader can move from reading to one concrete app workflow with less uncertainty.

 Evidence boundary